-When managing a distressed debtor, its directors/managers must ensure that they keep informed of the financial status and evolving situation of the company, including its restructuring or liquidation options and the enforcement risks.
-Directors/ managers should ensure that these topics are discussed during regular and frequent board meetings.
+When managing a distressed debtor, its board of directors must ensure that they keep informed of the financial status and evolving situation of the company, including its restructuring or liquidation options and the enforcement risks.
+Directors should ensure that these topics are discussed during regular and frequent board meetings.